Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 Stick a straw in and enjoy!

-Playing this or that can be so much fun for the entire family while getting your homeschooled kids to share their opinions this summer.
+Playing this or that can be so much fun for the entire family while getting your kiddos to share their opinions this summer.

-You can search Pinterest for a list of summer this or that questions or grab this book from Amazon.
+You can search Pinterest for a list of summer this or that questions or grab this packet from my TpT storefront.

 Go on a nature walk and hunt for rocks.
-Once you have enough rock, wash and let air dry.
+Once you have enough rocks, wash them nd let them air dry.
 Using acrylic paints, have your kids paint inspirational words or designs on them and decorate your walkway or leave them on the sidewalk the next time you go on a nature walk for someone to find.

 It’s a special way to spread joy in your community.